QBeukelman/philosophers/README.md

 - `time_to_die`: The time in milliseconds after which a philosopher dies of starvation.
 - `time_to_eat`: The time in milliseconds it takes for a philosopher to eat.
 - `time_to_sleep`: The time in milliseconds it takes for a philosopher to sleep.
 - `must_eat`: Optional argument.
-The number of times each philosopher must eat before the simulation ends.
+A philosopher should eat at least must_eat times before the simulation ends.
 If not specified, the simulation runs until a philosopher dies or is interrupted.

 <br />